-Our proforma net tangible book value as of December 31, 2017 was \$967,000, or \$0.10 per share of common stock.
-Proforma net tangible book value represents the amount of our total tangible assets less our total liabilities, after giving effect to the sale of 283,452 shares of common stock, at a price of \$6.88 per share in January and February 2018.
+Our pro forma net tangible book value as of December 31, 2017 was \$967,000, or \$0.10 per share of common stock.
+Pro forma net tangible book value represents the amount of our total tangible assets less our total liabilities, after giving effect to the sale of 283,452 shares of common stock, at a price of \$6.88 per share in January and February 2018.

-After giving further effect to the sale of 5,000,000 shares of common stock in this offering at an assumed initial public offering price of \$12.00 per share, the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value at December 31, 2017 would have been \$55.6 million, or \$3.66 per share of common stock.
-This represents an immediate increase in pro forma as adjusted net tangible book value of \$3.56 per share to existing stockholders and immediate dilution of \$8.34 per share to new investors purchasing shares of common stock in this offering.
+After giving further effect to the sale of 5,454,545 shares of common stock in this offering at the initial public offering price of \$11.00 per share and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value at December 31, 2017 would have been \$55.2 million, or \$3.53 per share of common stock.
+This represents an immediate increase in pro forma as adjusted net tangible book value of \$3.43 per share to existing stockholders and immediate dilution of \$7.47 per share to new investors purchasing shares of common stock in this offering.